 the statutory and advisory body charged with responsibility for the provision of assistance

 and advice to public libraries and with advising and making recommendations to the Minister on issues relating to public libraries.

 The Online Library Edition includes the complete encyclopaedia with more than 72,000 searchable articles and related websites selected by Encyclopaedia Britannica Editors.
 The database is updated constantly by Encyclopaedia Britannica staff.
 This resource requires your library card number to gain access.

 Vision Net is a website that provides company information for Ireland and the United Kingdom.
-This resource is available on our library PC’s in the County Library, Tallaght.
-You will need a library card and PIN
+Vision-net is available remotely via our website.

 Is music your business?
 Are you a composer, student or researcher?